8n8/trumat/README.md

 ## Test

 To test the code for development work, run `cc -c -Wall -Werror -O2 -std=c99 trumat.c && cc -Wall -O2 -Werror -std=c99 trumat.o test.c && ./a.out`.

+The test data is kept in `test_formatted`, `test_expected` and `test_input`.

+The `test_formatted` directory contains a lot of Elm files that are already formatted with `elm_format`.
+The test runner passes all these through `trumat` and checks it doesn't change any of them.

+The `test_input` directory contains unformatted Elm code.
+The `test_expected` directory contains the same paths as `test_input`, but all the files are formatted.
+The test runner passes each file in `test_input` through `trumat` and checks the result against the corresponding file in `test_expected`.